wesleycamargo/azure-docs.pt-br/articles/notification-hubs/notification-hubs-android-get-started.md

         	}.execute(null, null, null);
     	}

 		/**
 		  * A modal AlertDialog for displaying a message on the UI thread
-		  * when theres an exception or message to report.
+		  * when there's an exception or message to report.
 		  *
 		  * @param title   Title for the AlertDialog box.
 		  * @param message The message displayed for the AlertDialog box.
 		  */
     	public void DialogNotify(final String title,final String message)